Enalean/tuleap-documentation-en/languages/en/developer-guide/patches.rst

     $> curl -o .git/hooks/commit-msg http://gerrit.tuleap.net/tools/hooks/commit-msg
     $> chmod u+x .git/hooks/commit-msg

-3. Configure your gerrit environement
+3. Configure your gerrit environment

   Login on https://gerrit.tuleap.net (same account than tuleap.net) and publish your ssh key (not needed if you are using http as transport).